tanaym42/podbox/my-podbox/README.md

 * The ability to read information will be useful on multiple levels, but I am concerned that each data type from each source will  need its own code for the reading.
 At this stage, all I want to be able to do is to create some representation of all the files in each container, in which case I think name is actually a great place to start.

+* (Feb 25 update) Introduced styles and routes on the basis of the basic wireframes on figma, which took more doing than I thought.
+I've currently given each page.js its own 'page.module.css' for styles.
+There is some duplication here which I am sure should be resolvable.
+In home page, the page now also waits for the user to input the link of the movies folder to render out the movies that have been seen. **The natural next step would be to try to figure out how to render the different folders and subfolder names in some graphical format, perhaps as in the current wireframes.
+Should also be able to spin up a 'profile page' fairly quickly.
+The write stuff is on hold for now, I might skip ahead to figuring out the access management page since I expect some issues there.**

 ## Getting Started